mihaigalos/miniboot/README.md

 - [timestamp of write]              : 4 bytes - unix timestamp when the application was flashed to the I2c memory.
 - [CRC32]                           : 4 bytes - generated with polynomial representation 0xEDB88320.
 Details in Drivers/CRC.
 - [length]                          : 2 bytes - amount of bytes for the application.
-- [application]                     : n bytes - actual payload of the application code.
+- [application]                     : *length* bytes - actual payload of the application code.

 Miniboot computes a CRC32 checksum on the payload, excluding the header metadata and starting with the first byte of the application.